 The cottage is 9 kilometers (6 miles) from the main lodge, and also has its own swimming pool.
-It has 3 double, en suite bedrooms- 2 are separated from the main house.
-It has a swimming, fully staffed kitchen, dining room and private garden.
+It has 3 double, ensuite bedrooms- 2 are separated from the main house.
+It has a swimming, fully staffed kitchen, dining room, and a private garden.
 Guests staying in the cottage also have exclusive use of a game vehicle.

 The house is built on the edge of the cliff side.
 Build entirely from stone and thatch, the house is just lovely, and most of the furnishings have been made at Loisaba.

 - 2 Bedrooms – 1 double and 1 twin (convertible to double)